matt-d-nelson/Variabeat/README.md

 Tempo Control
 ------------
 ### Note: Tempo is based on 8th note values.
-Left Click on the box to the right of the “tempo” box to adjust the tempo in the following ways:
+- Left Click on the box to the right of the “tempo” box to adjust the tempo in the following ways:
   - Left Clicking and dragging.
   - While selected (the box will be green), type in the desired tempo.
   - While selected, use the mouse scroll wheel to increase or decrease the tempo.
+- Click and drag the "var" slider to randomize playback in the following ways:
+  - Drag right to randomly reduce the amount of time between steps.
+  - Drag left to randomly increase the amount of time between steps.

 Importing sounds
 ------------